GuoQi0901/29-Nov/README.md

 This is a simple report based on one loyalty program implemented on October 1st.
 The provided dataset contains six key variables (date_purchased, id_ticket, id_user, city_of_event, revenue and is_free_ticket) and 382277 purchase records of 80199 users from 2019-08-01 to 2019-11-01.

 # Research Question
-We focus on 1) users' purchase(or not) behaviour 2)the most valuable user and 3)an overall performance of this program.
+We focus on 1) users' purchase behaviour (pay for ticket or not) 2)the most valuable user and 3)an overall performance of this program.

 # Data Preparation
 We started with data prepartion process.
 We first removed 4 missing values, then transformed Date into Weekdays/Month, for better presenting revenue and ticket sales by timelines.